Few model railway questions have such an absolute answer as this.

 That was until this very question was asked on on the Model Railway Engineer Builders community.

 I’ve not come across this particular glue before so I investigated.
-A quick trip to Amazon confirmed the the groups recommendation.

 - “probably the best glue of its kind”,